mcglinnlab/website/content/people/caroline-oliver.md

 +++
 # Date this page was created.
-date = "2016-05-01"
+date = "2016-04-28"

 # Project title.
-title = "Juliane Caughron"
+title = "Caroline Oliver"

 # Project summary to display on homepage.
-summary = "Graduate researcher"
+summary = "Software developer"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "juliane-caughron.jpg"
+image_preview = "caroline-oliver.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["current", "alumni"]`